kakmond/SnakeAndLedder/README.md

 ## How to play

-Download the SnakesAndLadders.jar or click this [link](SnakesAndLadders.jar).
+Download the SnakesAndLadders.jar file or click this [link](SnakesAndLadders.jar).

 ## Rules